 Saint Patrick was a Christian missionary and a patron saint of Ireland.
 His birth name was Maewyn Succat but he changed his name after becoming a priest.
-He was not an Irish, as he was born in a Roman British family from Wales around A.D.
-385. He is a saint of Catholic Church.
+He was not Irish as most people think.
+He was born in a Roman British family from Wales around A.D.
+385. He is a saint of the Catholic Church.
 He died on March 17, 461 A.D. so 17th March is celebrated as Saint Patrick’s Day.
 This day is a cultural and religious celebration in the Republic of Ireland.

 Facts you didn’t know: –

-- At the age of 16, Saint Patrick got kidnapped and sold as a slave by Irish raiders.
+- At the age of 16, Saint Patrick was kidnapped and sold as a slave by Irish raiders.

 - He spent six years in captivity working as a shepherd.
 He managed to escape somehow at the age of 22.

-- Wearing green has become a staple of St. Patrick’s Day but the original colour associated with Saint Patrick is blue.
+- Wearing green has become a tradition on St. Patrick’s Day but the original color associated with Saint Patrick is blue.

-- Saint Patrick banished the snakes from Ireland.
-Although the place never had any snakes as the weather is not suitable for cold-blooded reptiles.
+- Legend has it Saint Patrick banished all the snakes from Ireland but in truth, Ireland never had any snakes to begin with as the Irish weather is not suitable for cold-blooded reptiles.

 - Beer is one of the most widely consumed beverages on the day.